wshackle/aprs-framework/README.md

         org.neo4j.server.webserver.https.port=7495

+   Replace

+        # Require (or disable the requirement of) auth to access Neo4j
+        dbms.security.auth_enabled=true

+    with

+        # Require (or disable the requirement of) auth to access Neo4j
+        dbms.security.auth_enabled=false

-7. Change the ports for the fanuc directory.
+7. Change the ports for the fanuc directory and disable authentication which is required after changing to the newer neo4j-jdbc driver after the old repository stopped working.
 By editing the text file "fanuc-neo4j-database/neo4j-community-2.3.11/conf/neo4j-server.properties".

     Replace